JimberSoftware/docs/company/groups/groups.md

 prominently located at the upper right corner of the interface.

 > [!WARNING]
-> Please ensure to configure the group settings in such a way that there is no overlap with your organization's existing physical network, VPNs, or any other networks accessed by your staff.
+> Please ensure to configure the group settings in such a way that there is no overlap with your organization's existing physical network, VPNs or any other networks accessed by your staff.

 Creating a new group requires a group name that can be updated later as needed.